Primary Advisor/Dissertation Chair

 Community Building, Motivation, Multicultural Education, Social Justice

 Ellertson, Alison Beatt, "Effects of incorporating multiculturalism in a high school civics classroom for increased student interest and engagement" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4193.